steveloughran/engineering-proposals/library-updates.md

 # Open Source and CVEs: the Forever War

-*CVE Debt*. noun.

-The security equivalent of technical debt, accrued by not proactively updating dependencies.
-Example usages
-- "I know moving from AWS V1 to V2 SDK is enough of a nightmare that it makes me feel they are punishing me for using the old SDK, but it's unmaintained and the CVE debt must be growing"
-- "wow, you're still on WinXP -your production line has enough CVE debt that I'm surprised you can get insurance"

 Since about February all OSS projects are getting a flood of email reports of people who got an AI tool, usually claude, to discover a vulnerability and who want credit for the CVE.
 We have to triage these into various categories